Before jumping to the recipe, don't miss the HELPFUL RECIPE TIPS in the post! I hope you'll find them useful and will love this fantastic recipe.

 - Cover and let simmer for another 5-10 minutes.

 - Give it a good stir, fish out the bay leaf and discard.
-Serve in deep bowls with parsley sprigs on top.
+Serve in deep bowls with Parmesan and parsley sprigs on top.

 Readers' Favorite Categories: